This article was updated on Oct. 4, 2018.

-American workers collectively leave $272 billion worth of vacation time on the table, according to Project: Time Off.
+According to Travel Weekly, the majority of American workers leave vacation time on the table.
 But it's important for employees to take time away from the office to reset and recharge.
 So more organizations are considering flexible vacation policies, such as unlimited time off, and offering incentives to ensure employees actually utilize available vacation time.

 The Problem of Underutilized Paid Time Off